Newsletter > September 2007

 - The defendants would not suffer a juridical or a legal “disadvantage” with the proceeding in Ontario, given that their agent (Vox) carries on a substantial business in Toronto.
 Accordingly, the judge ruled that the overriding balance of convenience and other factors pointed to Ontario as the most convenient jurisdiction.

-The defendants appealed to the Ontario Court of Appeal.
+The Appeal The defendants appealed to the Ontario Court of Appeal.
 They still wanted the Red Seal claim “stayed” in favour of the courts of Aruba.

 The Court of Appeal concluded that the motions judge erred on the ‘forum clause’ issue, and that the “Guarantee Agreements” in fact form part and parcel of the so-called “Hotel Agreements”.
 Accordingly, the Aruba forum selection clause would govern.
 The Court of Appeal found a relationship between the two different contracts.
 On a close review of the agreements the Guarantee Agreements in fact referred to and incorporated obligations that were in fact part and parcel of the Hotel Agreements.
 Further, one could not simply read the Guarantee Agreement as a standalone document, its terms dealing with specific aspects of matters governed by the Hotel Agreements.
 In light of these features, the contracts did in fact interrelate.